crunchy-labs/crunchy-cli/README.md

 - Default subtitle

-  `--default_subtitle` set which subtitle language should be set as default / auto appear when starting the downloaded video(s).
+  `--default_subtitle` Set which subtitle language is to be flagged as **default** and **forced**.
   ```shell
   $ crunchy archive --default_subtitle en-US https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```
   Default is none.

-- No subtitle optimizations
+- Subtitle optimizations

-  Subtitles, as Crunchyroll delivers them, look weird in some video players (#66).
+  Crunchyroll's subtitles look weird in some players (#66).
   This can be fixed by adding a specific entry to the subtitles.
-  But since this entry is only a de-factor standard and not represented in the official specification of the subtitle format ([`.ass`](https://en.wikipedia.org/wiki/SubStation_Alpha)) it could cause issues with some video players (but no issue got reported so far, so it's relatively safe to use).
+  Even though this entry is a de facto standard, it is not defined in the official specification for the `.ass` format (cf. [Advanced SubStation Subtitles](https://wiki.videolan.org/SubStation_Alpha)).
+This could cause compatibility issues, but no issues have been reported yet.
-  `--no_subtitle_optimizations` can disable these optimizations.
+  `--no_subtitle_optimizations` disables these optimizations.
   ```shell
   $ crunchy archive --no_subtitle_optimizations https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```

-### Url Filtering
+### Episode filtering

-If you want to download only specific episode of a series, you could either pass every single episode url to the downloader (which is fine for 1 - 3 episodes) or use _filtering_.

-It works pretty simple, just put a specific pattern surrounded by square brackets at the end of the url from the anime you want to download.
-A season and / or episode as well as a range from where to where episodes should be downloaded can be specified.
-Use the list below to get a better overview what is possible
+Filters patterns can be used to download a specific range of episodes from a single series.

+A filter pattern may consist of either a season, an episode, or a combination of the two.
+When used in combination, seasons `S` must be defined before episodes `E`.

+There are many possible patterns, for example:
 - `...[E5]` - Download the fifth episode.
-- `...[S1]` - Download the full first season.
+- `...[S1]` - Download the whole first season.
-- `...[-S2]` - Download all seasons up to and including season 2.
+- `...[-S2]` - Download the first two seasons.
-- `...[S3E4-]` - Download all episodes from and including season 3, episode 4.
+- `...[S3E4-]` - Download everything from season three, episode four, onwards.
-- `...[S1E4-S3]` - Download all episodes from and including season 1, episode 4, until and including season 3.
+- `...[S1E4-S3]` - Download season one, starting at episode four, then download season two and three.
-- `...[S3,S5]` - Download episode 3 and 5.
+- `...[S3,S5]` - Download season three and five.
-- `...[S1-S3,S4E2-S4E6]` - Download season 1 to 3 and episode 2 to episode 6 of season 4.
+- `...[S1-S3,S4E2-S4E6]` - Download season one to three, then episodes two to six from season four.

-In practice, it would look like this: `https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx[E1-E5]`.
+In practice, it would look like this: `https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx[E1-E5]`

-The `S`, followed by the number indicates the _season_ number, `E`, followed by the number indicates an _episode_ number.
-It doesn't matter if `S`, `E` or both are missing.
-Note that `S` must always stay before `E` when used.

-There is also a regex available at [regex101.com](https://regex101.com/r/SDZyZM) where you can test if your pattern is correct.
-Just put in your pattern without square brackets into the big empty field and if the full pattern is highlighted this means it is valid.
-If none or only some parts are highlighted, it's not valid not.

-# ☝️ Disclaimer
+# 📜 Disclaimer

-This tool is **ONLY** meant to be used for private purposes.
-To use this tool you need crunchyroll premium anyway, so there is no reason why rip and share the episodes.
+This tool is **ONLY** meant for private use.
+You will need a subscription to [`💳 Crunchyroll Premium 💳`](https://www.crunchyroll.com/welcome#plans) to download premium content.

-**The responsibility for what happens to the downloaded videos lies entirely with the user who downloaded them.**
+**You are entirely responsible for what happens to files you downloaded through crunchy-cli.**

 # ⚖ License